glennerichall/motion-ui/README.md

 webcontrol_port 8080
 # Restrict webcontrol connections to the localhost.
 webcontrol_localhost on
 # Type of configuration options to allow via the webcontrol.
+Must be set to 2.
 webcontrol_parms 2
 ```